podioss/Spark_jobs/README.md

-metrics gathered for the implementation of kmeans in Spark
+metrics gathered with Ganglia for the implementation of kmeans in Spark